Supreme Council of Antiquities: Department of Antiquities

 "Professor Maspero resigned his office of directorship on June 5, 1886, and was succeeded in the superintendency of excavations and Egyptian archaeology by M. Eugène Grébaut.
-In the same month Grébaut started upon the work of unbandaging the mummy of the Theban king Seqenenra Tao, of the Seventeenth Dynasty.
+In the same month Grébaut started upon the work of unbandaging the mummy of the Theban king Seqenenre Tao, of the Seventeenth Dynasty.
 It was under this monarch that a revolt against the Hyksos, or Shepherd Kings, had originated, in the course of which the Asiatics were expelled from Egypt.
 The history of this king has always been considered legendary, but from the signs of wounds present in the mummy, it is certain that he had died in battle.
 In the same season the mummy of Seti I. was unbandaged, and also that of an anonymous prince."

 "The next season the work of clearing away the sand from around the Great Sphinx was vigorously prosecuted by Grébaut.
 In the beginning of the year 1887, the chest, the paws, the altar, and plateau were all made visible.
 Flights of steps were unearthed, and finally accurate measurements were taken of the great figures.
 The height from the lowest of the steps was found to be one hundred feet, and the space between the paws was found to be thirty-five feet long and ten feet wide.
 Here there was formerly an altar; and a stele of Thutmosis IV. was discovered, recording a dream in which he was ordered to clear away the sand that even then was gathering round the site of the Sphinx."